aakritiadk1/Vegetation_Indices/README.md

-# Vegetation Index Comparison Across Landsat 8, Landsat 9, and Sentinel 2
+# Vegetation Index Comparison Across Landsat 8 and Landsat 9

-This repository compares vegetation indexes derived from Landsat 8, Landsat 9, and Sentinel 2 optical satellite imagery.
+This repository compares vegetation indexes derived from Landsat 8 and Landsat 9 optical satellite imagery.
 It includes definitions, formulations, and implementations of these indexes for each satellite platform.

 ## Project Structure